All Episodes

 Cited something that never happened.

-A Bloomberg news story titled Trump's F 35 calls come with a surprise.
+A Bloomberg news story titled Trump's F-35 Calls Come With a Surprise.

-The rival CEO is listening.
+The rival CEO was listening.

 Well, there's no evidence to prove that true, and that turned out to be false also.

-Or the claim that Michael, following Michael Flynn's resignation as the president's national security advisor, the retired U.S. Army Lieutenant General remarked on Twitter, Well, I accept full responsibility for my actions.
+Or the claim that Michael, following Michael Flynn's resignation as the president's national security advisor, the retired U.S. Army Lieutenant General remarked on Twitter: Well, I accept full responsibility for my actions.

 I feel it's unfair.